 1. Reading mock exams from photostats or PDFs and not practising it the right way!

 Nowadays, aspirants get a lot of low-quality mock exams in PDF format from the internet.
-Some shops are also selling the pirated version of mock tests prepared by coaching institutes.
+Some shops are also selling pirated versions of mock tests prepared by coaching institutes.

 Aspirants who mug up mock questions from the photocopies or PDFs (which are available in plenty these days), without practising them in an efficient mock exam platform, often fail to perform well on the actual exam day.

-That’s why we are very serious about the importance of right practice.
+That’s why we are very serious about the importance of the right practice.